clux/facemaulers/north/boreal-valley.md

 Foreshadowing: dark, slithery sounds, rocks fall from the ceiling at different times.
 Perception 25, they see something slither away.
 Not super dangerous despite CR17, unless they split up.
-More likely to attack in the little digger caves.
+Wants to split them up: drops a boulder, separating 2 of them, goes for the one in the back: hits him, paralyzes GW if he hits him.
+Tentacle fight.
 Foreshadowing tunnels, crushed bones, in a weird pile (like someone had a meal; high inv)

 ### Forge Guardians